Data Catalog Sync Job

 }

-Here, a table is excluded if iomete.governance.index is false or hidden is true.
-It does not need to match both.
+A table is excluded if iomete.governance.index is false or hidden is true.
+It doesn't need to match both.

 Full Example